Rishthegreat/Notes/School/Bio.md

 - The CD3 proteins are heterodimer since they are formed by 2 different proteins
 - Finally, we have the LAT protein which stands for Linker for Activation of T-Cells
 - Due to the first signal, the LCK protein attaches to the cytoplasmic tail of the CD4 protein
+- It then phosphorylates all the ITAMs on the zeta chain and the CD3 protein next to it
+- This causes the ZAP-70 protein to attach to the ITAMs.
+ZAP-70 gets phosphorylated and activated and it phosphorylates the LAT protein

 **1st signal**
 - MHC (Major Histocompatibility Complex) Class 2 presents the antigen as a peptide